 (* a Wofomer is a work-from-home-er)

-To sum up, image and presentability play a big part in the success of your work-from-home practice.
+To sum up, image and presentability play a big part in the success of your remote working or work-from-home practice.
 You would do well to spend time and effort in this area.